-Nowadays, the amounts of accumulated data are so big that ever growing volumes of data make it possible to construct predictive models to automate processes for even not trivial decision making.
+Nowadays, the amounts of accumulated data are so big that ever-growing volumes of data make it possible to construct predictive models to automate processes for even not trivial decision making.
 The goal of the computer scientists of the new age is to teach machines how to find the “right answer” without being directly programmed where to look.
 The problem is that unlike programmed applications (that have clear instructions for actions to get some required results) Machine Learning algorithms can only build on statistics, input examples and previous experience, using large (if not infinite) set of possible models.
-Actually Machine Learning algorithms should work the same way as a human brain when searching for an answer.
+Actually, Machine Learning algorithms should work the same way as a human brain when searching for an answer.

 The Machine Learning is not a brand new idea in IT; however, it now gains increasing popularity among a growing generation of programmers.
-Developers that deal with Machine Learning can select among variety of ready solutions for building ML models without the need to dive deep into studying algorithms and technologies.
+Developers that deal with Machine Learning can select among a variety of ready solutions for building ML models without the need to dive deep into studying algorithms and technologies.
 Among the best known MLaaS are AmazonML, Microsoft AzureML, BigML, Google Prediction API, and IBM Watson.

 Machine Learning technologies are actively used in real-world projects now.
 Good examples of ML application are:

-• Spelling correction in web search engines
+- Spelling correction in web search engines

-• Recommendations of similar products
+- Recommendations for similar products

-• Recommendations of relevant articles according to a user’s previous search
+- Recommendations of relevant articles according to a user’s previous search

-• Analysis of information from IOT devices
+- Analysis of information from IoT devices

-• Credit card fraud detection
+- Credit card fraud detection

-• Real-time language translation (like in Skype that can translate in real-time a conversation from one language to another)
+- Real-time language translation (like in Skype that can translate in real-time a conversation from one language to another)

-• Text and voice recognition, computer vision
+- Text and voice recognition, computer vision

-• Email junk detection
+- Email junk detection

-• Speech recognition in smartphones and tablets (Siri, Cortana, Google Now)
+- Speech recognition in smartphones and tablets (Siri, Cortana, Google Now)

 The importance of Machine Learning for future science and engineering is evident.
 Understanding the clients’ needs and interests, being up-to-date with economic global trends, creating marketing campaigns more precisely are only several ideas about how ML can help future entrepreneurs.
-Self-driven cars that possibly will make our life safer and eco-friendly also use ML algorithms.
+Self-driven cars that possibly will make our lives safer and eco-friendly also use ML algorithms.
 Using ML in medicine for more accurate and timely diagnostics, monitoring the effect of taking drugs, inventing new pharmaceuticals in shorter time periods – this is what the near future holds for us with ML.